Uberi/speech_recognition/.github/ISSUE_TEMPLATE.md

 Steps to reproduce
 ------------------

-1. (How do you make the issue happen?)
+1. (How do you make the issue happen?
+Does it happen every time you try it?)
-2. (Make sure to go into as much detail as needed to reproduce the issue!)
+2. (Make sure to go into as much detail as needed to reproduce the issue.
+Posting your code here can help us resolve the problem much faster!)
 3. (If there are any files, like audio recordings, don't forget to include them.)

 Expected behaviour